 Happy Thanksgiving!
 I hope you all have a fabulous day full of good food, family, and friends!
+Today’s post for Rosemary Turkey Pockets is my last new recipe to use up those Thanksgiving leftovers.

-Today post is my last new recipe to use up Thanksgiving leftovers.
 I usually don’t post on holidays but I had an extra recipe I had to share.
 Be sure to stop back tomorrow too.
 I have put together all of my recipes from my blog for Thanksgiving leftovers into one post!
 There are 20 total.

 - 6 oz. cream cheese (softened)